Yc3t/shopping-cart/README.md

 # Shopping cart
-Basic shopping cart in react
+Basic shopping cart in react using vite